-- During the year 1957 the Department of War Transport was renamed as Ministry of Transport & Communications and Department of Transport was placed under it.
+- During the year 1957, the Department of War Transport was renamed as Ministry of Transport & Communications, and the Department of Transport was placed under it.

 - The former Ministry of Transport and Aviation was bifurcated into the Ministry of Shipping and Transport, and the Ministry of Tourism and Civil Aviation with effect from 13.03.1967.

-- On re-organisation of Ministries/Departments, the erstwhile Ministry of Transport and Shipping became the Department of Surface Transport under the Ministry of Transport with effect from 25.09.1985.
+- On re-organization of Ministries/Departments, the erstwhile Ministry of Transport and, Shipping became the Department of Surface Transport under the Ministry of Transport with effect from 25.09.1985.

-- On further re-organisation of Ministries/Department, the Department of Surface Transport under Ministry of Transport was renamed as Ministry of Surface Transport with effect from 22.10.1986.
+- On further re-organization of Ministries/Department, the Department of Surface Transport under the Ministry of Transport was renamed as Ministry of Surface Transport with effect from 22.10.1986.

-- The Ministry of Surface Transport was subsequently re-organized into departments, namely Department of Shipping and Department of Road Transport and Highways vide notification dated 15.10.1999.
+- The Ministry of Surface Transport was subsequently re-organized into departments, namely the Department of Shipping and the Department of Road Transport and Highways wise notification dated 15.10.1999.

-- Further vide notification dated 17.11.2000 the Ministry of Surface Transport has been bifurcated into two Ministries namely Ministry of Road Transport and Highways and Ministry of Shipping.
+- Further wise notification dated 17.11.2000 the Ministry of Surface Transport has been bifurcated into two Ministries namely the Ministry of Road Transport and Highways and the Ministry of Shipping.

-- Ministry of Shipping and Ministry of Road Transport has again been merged and renamed as Ministry of Shipping, Road Transport and Highways vide notification dated 2.9.2004.
+- Ministry of Shipping and Ministry of Road Transport has been again merged and renamed as Ministry of Shipping, Road Transport and Highways wise notification dated 2.9.2004.
 There are two Department viz.
 Department of Shipping and Department of Road Transport & Highways.

 IV.
 ALLOCATION AND RE-ALLOCATION OF FUNCTIONS WITH REASONS FOR SUCH CHANGES.

-- In view of the imperative need for close coordination of effort between the authorities concerned with Railway Development and those concerned with the development road communications and transport, the heading of post-war road planning including ‘Central Road Fund’ and the administration of ‘Motor Vehicles Act’ were transferred from the Department of Posts and Air to the Department of War Transport on 15th July, 1944.
+- In view of the imperative need for close coordination of efforts between the authorities concerned with Railway Development and those concerned with the development of road communications and transport, the heading of post-war road planning including ‘Central Road Fund’ and the administration of ‘Motor Vehicles Act’ were transferred from the Department of Posts and Air to the Department of War Transport on 15th July 1944.

-- Consequent on passing the Section 27-A of the Indian Railways Act, the work pertaining to Railways Priorities was transferred to Ministry of Railways with effect from.
-1st April, 1951.
+- Consequent to passing Section 27-A of the Indian Railways Act, the work pertaining to Railways Priorities was transferred to the Ministry of Railways with effect from.
+1st April 1951.

-- The heading Maritime Shipping & Navigation and Lighthouses and Lightships were transferred from Ministry of Commerce to the Ministry of Transport with effect from 1st February, 1951.
+- The heading Maritime Shipping & Navigation and Lighthouses and Lightships were transferred from the Ministry of Commerce to the Ministry of Transport with effect from 1st February 1951.